Voice Dictation for Lawyers: GDPR and Client Confidentiality

 Modern speech to text software replaces this entire workflow.
 The lawyer speaks, and the text appears directly in their word processor or case management software, clean and punctuated, within seconds.
 But this evolution raises a central question: where does the voice data go?
 Who has access to it?
 Is it used to train AI models?

-Attorney-client privilege and digital data: a strict framework
+Client confidentiality and digital data: a strict framework

 In the digital context, this obligation extends to the tools used to process this information.
 Dictating a strategic memo or a client letter to a tool that sends audio data to uncontrolled third-party servers constitutes a real risk to case confidentiality.